-Duke Energy is trying to undermine our rooftop solar industry by attacking net energy metering (NEM) – the rules for how solar customers are compensated for excess power they send to the grid.
+Duke Energy keeps trying to undermine our rooftop solar industry by attacking net energy metering (NEM) – the rules for how solar customers are compensated for excess power they send to the grid.

-On March 23, 2023, the NC Utilities Commission issued an order approving Duke’s disastrous plan.
+On March 23, 2023, the NC Utilities Commission approved Duke’s disastrous residential changes.
 Read our response.
-NC WARN and other advocates plan to appeal the decision.
+NC WARN and other advocates have moved to block the decision.

 Duke’s plan would make rooftop solar: